-- Regulatory initiative: Review of EU Alternative Investment Fund Managers Directive (AIFMD). - Key issues: AIFMD: Liquidity management tools, delegation, loan originating funds and reporting. - Key messages: AIFMD: ICMA's Asset Management and Investors Council (AMIC) in general welcomes the EC's targeted review of the AIFMD and supports the Council's and EP's proposals for recognising the critical risk management responsibilities that should remain with Alternative Investment Fund (AIF) managers.
-However, there are several outstanding concerns regarding delegation, shareholder loans, leverage cap limits for loan originating AIFs and proposals for duplicating existing UCITS reporting requirements.
-AMIC views the draft EP proposals, published in the summer of 2022, on a delegation equivalence regime, leveraged buy-out (LBO) operations, performance fees and undue costs, securities lending and ESG references as duplicative of other existing conduct, disclosure and sustainable finance rules. - Legislative stage: EC's AIFMD review proposal of November 2021 is now being debated by the EP (AIFMD draft report and draft amendments available here and here) and the Council (AIFMD position) with a view to reaching an agreement towards the end of 2023. - ICMA engagement and materials: Meetings with representatives of the EC, EP and Council.
+- Regulatory initiative: Review of EU Alternative Investment Fund Managers Directive (AIFMD). - Key issues: Liquidity management tools, delegation, loan originating funds and reporting. - Key messages: ICMA's Asset Management and Investors Council (AMIC) in general welcomes the EC's targeted review of the AIFMD and supports the Council's and EP's proposals for recognising the critical risk management responsibilities that should remain with Alternative Investment Fund (AIF) managers.
+However, there are several outstanding concerns regarding loan originating AIFs and newly introduced provisions on undue costs and fees as well as on fund labels. - Legislative stage: The Council and the EP have both finalised their respective positions (the Council and the EP) on the EC's AIFMD review proposal of November 2021 and have now entered into trilogue negotiations with a view to reaching an agreement on a final compromise text in the first half of 2023. - ICMA engagement and materials: Meetings with representatives of the EC, EP and Council.
 ICMA AMIC's response to the EC's proposals on AIFMD was published in January 2021.